MFL

 3. Make sure to print out all of your balances from your credit card account, including all purchases and payments.
 Even if you are held accountable, when the time comes to draw up a property settlement, you may be able to have these listed as your spouse’s debt and deducted from his share of the assets.

 4. Discuss with your lawyer signing a legal separation agreement.
 Written correctly, this may limit your liability for your spouses’ debts, including credit card debts.
+One of our divorce law lawyers can provide you with specialist advice.
+Speak with a family law attorney at Mathews Family Law today.

 Vanessa Mathews Interview with Herald-Sun.
 Ashley Madison – Impact on Divorce in Australia?